bhollis/maruku/spec/block_docs/list4.md

 *** Parameters: ***
 {}
 *** Markdown input: ***
+This is not a list:
+* one
+* two

 This is a list:

 * one
 * two

-This is not a list:
+This is a list:

 * one
 ciao

 This is a list:

 1. one
 1. two

-This is not a list:
+This is a list:

 1987. one
 ciao

 *** Output of inspect ***
 md_el(:document,[